CharlesOrrDev/time-tracker/README.md

   Need to convert array times back to origional EST times

 ## End Goal
-  Needs to display clock that looks nice as well as a box depicting the times and zones in which items are about to spawn, as well as they chance they have to appear
+  Needs to display clock that looks nice as well as a box depicting the times and zones in which items are about to spawn, as well as the chance they have to appear